No one studies the Italian language to be mediocre at it.

 If you’re not quite ready to dive into conversation practice with a real human being, you can start slow and gain some confidence on your own with FluentU.

-Simply fire up any of the authentic videos on the program—like movie clips, music videos, inspirational talks and more—and practice your speaking skills by speaking along with the video.
+Simply fire up any of the authentic videos on the program and practice your speaking skills by speaking along with the video.

 Interactive subtitles ensure you can keep up, while video-infused flashcards and adaptive quizzes make it easier to grasp any new vocabulary you come across.
 Try it with a free FluentU trial!